open-telemetry/oteps/text/0072-metric-observer.md

 ### Observer calling conventions

-Observer callbacks accept a Result interface, which supports both bound and direct calls as follows.
+Observer callbacks are called with an `ObserverResult`, an interface that supports capturing both bound and direct calls, as follows.

-For a "direct" observation with a specific LabelSet, call the Result directly using `Result.Observe(value, LabelSet)` to report an observation.
+For a "direct" observation with a specific `LabelSet`, call the `ObserverResult` directly using `ObserverResult.Observe(value, LabelSet)` to report an observation.

-For a "bound" observation with using a bound observer instrument, first `Bind()` the instrument with a LabelSet, then call the bound instrument passing the result: `Result.ObserveBound(value, BoundInstrument)`.
+For a "bound" observation, using a bound Observer instrument, first `Bind()` the instrument with a `LabelSet`, then call `ObserverResult.ObserveBound(value, BoundInstrument)`.
 Callbacks MUST use bound instruments corresponding the Observer instrument for which they are registered.
-It is an error if `Result.ObserveBound(value, BoundInstrument)` is called for a Result corresponding to a different Observer instrument.
+It is an error if `ObserverResult.ObserveBound(value, BoundInstrument)` is called for an `ObserverResult` corresponding to a different Observer instrument.

-If the language supports method overloading, it may use `Observe` for both calling conventions.
+If the language supports method overloading, `ObserverResult` may overload the `Observe()` method for both calling conventions.

 Multiple observations are possible in a single callback invocation.
 Likewise, it is permissible to mix bound and direct observations in a single callback invocation.

-The Result passed to a callback should not be used outside the invocation to which it is passed.
+The `Observer`Result passed to a callback should not be used outside the invocation to which it is passed.

+#### One callback per instrument

+The API _could_ support registering independent callbacks for direct calls and individual bound instruments, but takes the approach of supporting one callback per instrument.
+There are two cases to
+consider: (a) where the source of an instrument's values provides one value at a time, (b) where the source of an instrument's values provides several values at once.

+The decision to support one callback per instrument is justified because it is relatively easy in case (a) above to call the source multiple times for multiple values, while it is relatively difficult in case (b) above to call the source once and report values from multiple callbacks.

 ### Pseudocode